bfansports/CloudTranscode/README.md

 We will work on moving to this soon.
 If you are interested in participating, let us know!

+We are also working on moving to AWS SDK 3.* instead of 2.*.

 # What is Cloud Transcode ?
 Cloud Transcode (CT) is your own distributed transcoding stack.
 With it you can transcode media files in a distributed way, at scale.